serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

           analysis.
 Let's discuss some implementation details through a bunch of examples.

-Not every storie begins with an issue, but this one does.
-And with a quite old one! `#1059 <https://github.com/serge-sans-paille/pythran/issues/1059>`_ dates back to october, 2018 :-) At that time, I was trying to compile efficiently some kernels for a `scikit-image PR <https://github.com/scikit-image/scikit-image/pull/3226>`_.
+Not every story begins with an issue, but this one does.
+And with a quite old one! `#1059 <https://github.com/serge-sans-paille/pythran/issues/1059>`_ dates back to October, 2018 :-) At that time, I was trying to efficiently compile some kernels for a `scikit-image PR <https://github.com/scikit-image/scikit-image/pull/3226>`_.

 ``_integ`` function from scikit-image